-Karen Wamhoff Schutte was born and raised on a farm/ranch in the Big Horn Basin in Northwest Wyoming.
-The oldest of four daughters, she attended the first eight grades in a two-room school house, then riding a bus to high school in Greybull.
+Karen Wamhoff Schutte was born and raised on a farm/ranch in the Big Horn Basin located in Northwest Wyoming.
+The oldest of four daughters, she attended the first eight grades in a two-room schoolhouse, then rode a bus to attend high school in Greybull.
 She studied at the University of Wyoming, earning a Bachelor’s degree in Design Marketing; she owned and operated Interiors by Karen for twenty-five years.
-She and husband Michael have four grown sons and numerous grandchildren.
+Karen and her husband Michael have four grown sons and ten grandchildren.

-Upon retirement from her chosen career of design, Karen felt compelled to record her family’s history of German immigration.
-As the oldest grandchild and great-grandchild on her mother’s side, she dove into the historical research with the intent of documenting the family information.
-Then the intriguing family stories began to fill her head and they spilled onto the pages.
+Upon retirement from her chosen career in design, Karen felt compelled to record her family’s history of German immigration.
+As the oldest grandchild and great-grandchild on her mother’s side, she dove into the maternal historical research with the intent of documenting the family information.
+As the intriguing family stories began to fill her head, their lives and voices began to spill onto the pages.
 The unexpected result was her first novel, THE TICKET.
-Because it was so well received, she felt inspired to proceed with the second novel, SEED OF THE VOLGA.
+Because it was so well received, Karen felt inspired to proceed with the second novel in the maternal family saga, SEED OF THE VOLGA.
 Her historical research into the family background revealed several surprising findings, one of those being that the family carries far eastern blood markers.
 The other is that she descends from royal German blood.